Frequently Asked Questions

 Our nationwide footprint ensures coverage and capabilities to service the country’s largest carriers as well as smaller, regional clients.

 Clients can expect consistency, quality, and conclusive findings.
-Each investigation is performed to the highest standards, and the reports we produce are looked upon as top of class by our clients.
+Each investigation is performed to the highest standards, and our reports are considered top-of-class by our clients.
 National Fire Experts conducts a technical review for quality control and consistency, and you can expect industry-leading cycle times.
-We provide unbiased, conclusive findings in each of our reports, giving our clients a clear understanding of the cause of loss.
+We provide unbiased, conclusive findings in each of our reports, giving our clients a clear understanding of the origin and cause.

-Each of our fire investigations is certified with one or both of the following bodies:
+Each of our fire investigators is certified with one or both of the following bodies:

 In addition to this certification, many of our fire investigators have attained additional certifications in specialized areas.